BattMoTeam/BattMo/Documentation/publishedExamples/runProtonicMembrane_source.rst

   %% Schedule
   % We setup the schedule, which means the timesteps and also the control we want to use.
 In this case we use current
-  % control and the current equal to zero (see here :battmofile:`here<ProtonicMembrane/protonicMembrane.json#86>`).
+  % control and the current equal to zero (see :battmofile:`here<ProtonicMembrane/jsonfiles/protonicMembrane.json#118>`).
   %
-  % We compute the steady-state solution so that the time stepping here is more an artifact to reach the steady-state
+  % We compute the steady-state solution and the time stepping here does not correspond to time values but should be seen
-  % solution.
-In particular, it governs the pace at which we increase the non-linearity (not detailed here).
+  % as step-wise increase of the effect of the non-linearity (in particular in the expression of the conductivity which
+  % includes highly nonlineaer effect with the exponential terms.
+We do not detail here the method).

   schedule = model.Control.setupSchedule(inputparams.jsonstruct);

-  %%
-  % We change the default tolerance model.nonlinearTolerance = 1e-8;

   %% Simulation
   % We run the simulation